Back to blog

 Job posting data is the information you can find in job listings or advertisements employers publish to attract potential employees for their open positions.
 Depending on the platform where the job postings were published, it can include different data.
 Here's the job data you can expect to find:

-Job titles & descriptions
+Job titles and descriptions

 Job qualifications and requirements